 - Nerves are damaged and aren’t repaired as they should be.

-- Tissue scars in the wrong way and continues to send the body pain signals.
+- Tissue scars in the wrong way continue to send the body pain signals.

 - Lingering psychological trauma can prolong and perpetuate pain that has no reason to exist.
 Although more than enough time has passed for the body to recover, the pain lingers.